astronomer/airflow-guides/guides/dynamic-tasks.md

 ### ELT

 For our first example, we'll implement one of the most common use cases for dynamic tasks: processing files in S3.
-In this scenario, we will use an ELT framework to extract data from files in S3, load it into Snowflake, and then transform the data using Snowflake's built-in compute.
+In this scenario, we will use an ELT framework to extract data from files in S3, load the data into Snowflake, and transform the data using Snowflake's built-in compute.
 We assume that files will be dropped daily, but we don't know how many will arrive each day.
 We'll leverage dynamic task mapping to create a unique task for each file at runtime.
 This gives us the benefit of atomicity, better observability, and easier recovery from failures.

-The DAG below has the following steps:
+The DAG below completes the following steps:

 1. Uses a decorated Python operator to get the current list of files from S3.
 The S3 prefix passed to this function is parameterized with `ds_nodash` so it pulls files only for the execution date of the DAG run (e.g. for a DAG run on April 12th, we would assume the files landed in a folder named `20220412/`).
 2. Using the results of the first task, map an `S3ToSnowflakeOperator` for each file.
 3. Move the daily folder of processed files into a `processed/` folder while,
-4. Simultaneously (with step 3), run a Snowflake query that transforms the data.
+4. Simultaneously (with Step 3), run a Snowflake query that transforms the data.
 The query is located in a separate SQL file in our `include/` directory.
 5. Delete the folder of daily files now that it has been moved to `processed/` for record keeping.

 ```python